b-dont/btp.dev/content/about/index.md

 ### Licenses

 The code of this site is free and [open-source](https://codeberg.org/brandont/brandont.dev) and is licensed under the [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.

-The writen content of this site is released under the Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0) license.
+The content of this site is released under the Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0) license.

 ![Creative Commons](creative-commons-line.svg)
 ![Attribution](attribution-outline.svg)